 External VTS Procedures

-VTS authorities should develop procedures governing routine operations external to the VTS, covering interactions between the VTS, participating vessels and allied services.
+VTS providers should develop procedures governing routine operations external to the VTS, covering interactions between the VTS, participating vessels and allied services.
 External information exchange should be standardised as much as possible.
-In communications with participating vessels, the, IMO Standard Marine Communication Phrases (SMCP) (reference Resolution A.918(22)) should be used whenever applicable.
+In communications with participating vessels, the, IMO Standard Marine Communication Phrases (SMCP) (reference Resolution A.918(22)) and IALA Guideline G1132 – VTS VHF Voice Communication - should be used whenever applicable.

 The following topics may be considered for inclusion.
 The list is neither mandatory nor exhaustive and should be adapted to suit local needs.